19 September 2022

 Many of the reasons why people withdraw from job offers before their first day are because of the lack of engagement they have had from their new employer.
 Many of the reasons we have given could have been counteracted by a regular communications plan and check-ins.

-Read our guide on how to keep new employees engaged from the job offer to their first day here.
+Read our guide on how to keep new employees engaged here

 GOOSE loves to talk to Aviation Professionals from across the world